-Welcome to our website for the Lehigh Masters of Science in Economics (MS ECO).
-I invite you to carefully go through the rest of our website to learn more about our program, and I’d like to take the opportunity now to highlight a few of the program’s features by answering a few questions you might have about it:
+Welcome to our website for the Lehigh Masters of Science in Applied Economics.
+The program is quantitative, practical, and STEM designated.
+I invite you to carefully go through the rest of our website to learn more about the program, and I’d like to take the opportunity now to highlight a few of its key features by answering some questions you might have:

 How long is the program?